Anti-covid safety measures during Witcher School5 Żywiołów

 If it turns out that someone has a high temperature, we will take steps as indicated by the Health Department procedures.
 Which means isolating the person from other participants in a separate room with a bathroom and if the fever doesn’t come down and/or a person shows other symptoms – contacting the sanitary-epidemiological station for further actions.
 That may result in partial or full exclusion from the event.

 As always we will have a medic on site throughout the event.
 They will be a person who is professionally prepared to deal with any health risks, Covid included.
 If during the game you start to feel unwell and have a suspicions to you might have become infected – don’t leave your room.
 Instead, contact the on-site medic via the phone or messenger (you can also contact the castle’s reception desk).
 They will visit you in your room and make sure that everything is alright.
 If not, you will be moved to a separate room with a bathroom (we will keep a few rooms like that vacant in case they are needed) and put under medical observation.
 If your symptoms do not subside and Covid is suspected, you will be transported to the nearby sanitary-epidemiological station to be taken care of.
 Remember, if the worst does happen – we will not leave you alone!

 During accreditation every participant will have to sign an additional document, stating that the participant according to their best knowledge is not a carrier and is not currently in quarantine or under an epidemiological supervision.
 Also, if the government regulations change somehow, they will have to sign a consent to follow up-to-date safety measures regarding Covid-19 in force during the event and share their personal data with the Chief Sanitary Inspectorate if needed.
-Moreover, every starting kit that our players receive at accreditation will also include a bottle, three vials used to store witcher potions, as well as a bottle of hand sanitizer.
+Moreover, every starting kit that our players receive at accreditation will also include a bottle, as well as a bottle of hand sanitizer.